sanfo3855/JoUnit/README.md

 When we receive the ```testResponse```, we have to compare it with an ```expectedResult```.
 If ```testResponse``` and ```expectedResult``` don't match we throw a fault that will stop recursively every super-goal.

-### Packaging

-You must pack your microservice, every needed dependencies and the folder test_suite inside a clonable repository.

 An example easy to understand can be found [here](https://github.com/sanfo3855/test1)

 ## 2 - JoUnit Configuration